Operation: To Fool A Hawke, Chap. 2

 "What are you thinkin' about, Sinj?"
 I asked him.

-"Oh, just remembering another time when you and my kid brother were having problems," he replied, and I instantly knew what he was referring to—the problems with our sex life, I thought.
+"Oh, just remembering another time when you and my kid brother were having problems," he replied, and I instantly knew what he was referring to—the problems with our sex life.

 "But this is different," I said.

 "Because I"—I stopped myself before I could say, Because I caused it, since I'd caused it the other time, too, and Saint John knew it.
-I still remember the day he took the kids, so String and I could have some time alone to talk—and when he and the kids came back to the cabin, String and I were necking on the couch like a couple of lovestruck teenagers...and we got caught red-handed.
+I still remember the day he took the kids, so String and I could have some time alone to talk—and when he and the kids came back to the cabin, String and I were necking on the couch like a couple of lovestruck, horny teenagers...and we got caught red-handed.
 I remembered hearing Saint John say, "Whoops!
 Le, Saoirse, Sally Anne—this is what is known as bad timing!"
-Which, in all honesty, it was, considering what we were doing—and what I thought String was about to suggest we do, I thought.
+Which, in all honesty, it was, considering what we were doing—necking there on the couch like a couple of horny teenagers—and what I thought String was about to suggest we do.

 "Yeah, Sinj," I finally said, "you're right.
 This isn't different—I caused this problem, just like I caused that one.
 I just—I hope that String can forgive me—someday."